andylamp/ptucc_compiler/docs/ptuc_parser.md

 Now  in the above segment we have a serious issue; let's assume that we have to parse an empty input, if we try to match it using the above rules we can see that is can be reduced in multiple ways; thus `bison` does not know reliably which  rule to use in order to `reduce`, hence the conflicts.
-This can be resolved by altering the grammar itself or using precedence rules, which will be discussed later on.
+This can be resolved as with *shift/reduce* conflicts by altering the grammar itself or using precedence rules, which will be discussed later on.

 ## Expected conflicts